hovel/pybbm/docs/settings.rst

 Users which have subscribed to a topic won't receive notifications but still be able to subscribe to topics.
 See ``PYBB_DISABLE_NOTIFICATIONS`` to disable topic subscription too.
-This is usefull if you want to to use your own notification system for e.g.
-Default to ``False``.
+This is usefull if you want to to use your own notification system Default to ``False``.

 PYBB_USE_DJANGO_MAILER